kuzzleio/sdk-jvm/doc/1/controllers/auth/check-token/index.md

 ## Return

-A ConcurrentHashMap which has the following properties:
+A Map which has the following properties:

 | Property     | Type              | Description                      |
 |--------------|-------------------|----------------------------------|